-0 or 1: Empty feeling in your stomach; you feel grumpy and irritable.

-2 or 3: Feeling very hungry; you want to eat just about any type of food.

-4: Feeling some hunger pangs; particular foods are starting to sound good to you.

-5: Neutral; you have no strong feelings of hunger or fullness.

-6 or 7: Satisfied; you are content with your recent food choices and the amount of food that you have eaten.

-8: Full; you feel like you may have overeaten just a bit.

-9: Stuffed; you feel like you have overeaten.

-10: Sick feeling in your stomach; you feel like you ate much more than you should have.

-Learning Portfolio (continued)

-Questions to ask yourself
+- 0 or 1: Empty feeling in your stomach; you feel grumpy and irritable. - 2 or 3: Feeling very hungry; you want to eat just about any type of food. - 4: Feeling some hunger pangs; particular foods are starting to sound good to you. - 5: Neutral; you have no strong feelings of hunger or fullness. - 6 or 7: Satisfied; you are content with your recent food choices and the amount of food that you have eaten. - 8: Full; you feel like you may have overeaten just a bit. - 9: Stuffed; you feel like you have overeaten. - 10: Sick feeling in your stomach; you feel like you ate much more than you should have.

+Upon completion of the exercise, ask yourself the following questions:

-Was there one reason that you ate that appeared more often than any other?
-If so, what was that reason?
+- Was there one reason that you ate that appeared more often than any other?
+If so, what was that reason? - Are health and nutrition concerns ever a reason for your eating?

-Bertl123/Shutterstoc

-- Are health and nutrition concerns ever a reason for your eating?
 If not, how can you make eating for health and nutrition concerns a priority? - Looking at your hunger and fullness ratings, are you eating when you are hungry and stopping when you are satisfied?
 What changes can you make to become a more mindful and healthy eater?

-Hunger and Fullness Scale adapted from: Tribole E, Resch E. Intuitive Eating: A Revolutionary Program That Works.
+Adapted from Tribole E, Resch E. Intuitive Eating: A Revolutionary Program That Works.
 New York: St. Martin's Griffin; 2003.